-All children of compulsory school age (5 to 16 years) in England have a right of access to education.
+All children of compulsory school age (5 to 16 years) in England have aright of access to education.
 However, where a child is in England for a short period only, for example less than half a term, it may be reasonable to refuse admission to a school.
-An application for a school place will only be accepted for such children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
+An application for a school place will only be accepted for children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
 In Year allocations are made on the assumption that the child will accept the school place and be on roll within that timescale.

-For the primary, junior and middle transfer processes; applications will not normally be accepted from, nor places allocated to, an overseas address.
-The exception to this (for both In Year and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
+Applications will not normally be accepted from, nor places allocated to, an overseas address.
+The exception to this is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
 In these cases, the school will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a Hertfordshire Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.
 If the family already has an established alternative private address, that address will be used for admission purposes.